History of Europe: Paleolithic

-Riparo Mochi (Italy), Geissenklösterle (Germany), and Isturitz (France).

-Some locally developed transitional cultures (Uluzzian in Italy and Greece, Altmühlian in Germany, Szeletian in Central Europe and Châtelperronian in the southwest) use clearly Upper Palaeolithic technologies at very early dates.
+Homo erectus migrated from Africa to Europe before the emergence of modern humans.
+The earliest appearance of anatomically modern people in Europe has been dated to 45,000 BC, referred to as the Early European modern humans.
+Some locally developed transitional cultures, Uluzzian in Italy and Greece, Altmühlian in Germany, Szeletian in Central Europe and Châtelperronian in the southwest, use clearly Upper Paleolithic technologies at early dates.

-Nevertheless, the definitive advance of these technologies is made by the Aurignacian culture.
-The origins of this culture can be located in the Levant (Ahmarian) and Hungary (first full Aurignacian).
+Nevertheless, the definitive advance of these technologies is made by the Aurignacian culture, originating in the Levant (Ahmarian) and Hungary (first full Aurignacian).
 By 35,000 BC, the Aurignacian culture and its technology had extended through most of Europe.
-The last Neanderthals seem to have been forced to retreat during this process to the southern half of the Iberian Peninsula.
+The last Neanderthals seem to have been forced to retreat to the southern half of the Iberian Peninsula.
 Around 29,000 BC a new technology/culture appeared in the western region of Europe: the Gravettian.
-This technology/culture has been theorised to have come with migrations of people from the Balkans (see Kozarnika).
+This culture has been theorised to have come with migrations of people from the Balkans: see the Kozarnika cave.

-Around 16,000 BC, Europe witnessed the appearance of a new culture, known as Magdalenian, possibly rooted in the old Gravettian.
+Around 16,000 BC, Europe witnessed the appearance of the Magdalenian culture, possibly rooted in the old Gravettian.
 This culture soon superseded the Solutrean area and the Gravettian of mainly France, Spain, Germany, Italy, Poland, Portugal and Ukraine.
-The Hamburg culture prevailed in Northern Europe in the 14th and the 13th millennium BC as the Creswellian (also termed the British Late Magdalenian) did shortly after in the British Isles.
+The Hamburg culture prevailed in Northern Europe in the 14th and the 13th millennium BC as the Creswellian did shortly after in the British Isles.